 Learning how to use a charcoal chimney starter seems easy, and it is, for the most part.
-However, there are a couple of things you should pay extra attention to avoid any mishaps.
+However, you should pay extra attention to a couple of things to avoid any mishaps while starting a charcoal grill by chimney starters.
 Here are a few tips to help you keep things in order.

 ➡ Always wear heat resistant gloves and closed-toe shoes when handling a chimney starter.
 It is possible for hot coal to fall out of a chimney starter during handling or when heating.
 While the coal is heating, flames can arise from it, and some coal may fall out during this process.
 You can get a second or third-degree burn if your skin comes into contact with a stray piece.